 Country Guides

-If you have searched for "630×810 pixels" you are probably staring at a Passport Seva error message right now.
-The portal rejected your photo, and you are not sure why.
+If you searched for "630×810 pixels", you are probably staring at a Passport Seva error message right now.
+The portal rejected your photo, or you are trying to prepare the file before using one of your limited upload attempts.

 Here is the short answer: the Passport Seva portal requires your digital photo to be exactly 630 pixels wide and 810 pixels tall.
 That is a 7:9 rectangular ratio — not a square.
-If you uploaded a 2×2 inch photo (which is square, 1:1 ratio), it will be rejected every time.
-If your photo is 631×810 or 630×811, it can also be rejected.
-The portal is that strict.
+If you uploaded a 2×2 inch photo, it is the wrong shape.
+If you stretched a 2×2 photo to 630×810, the pixel dimensions may look correct but your face proportions are distorted, which can fail the biometric check.

 What Does 630×810 Pixels Actually Mean?